codeforboston/police-data-trust/README.md

 POSTGRES_HOST=db
 ```

-5. Build and run the project with `docker-compose build; docker-compose up -d; docker-compose logs -f app`
+3. Build and run the project with `docker-compose build; docker-compose up -d; docker-compose logs -f app`

+## Installation (Frontend Only)

+This method runs the frontend natively on your computer and does not require a running backend, which can be convenient.

+1. Make sure that you have `node` and either `npm` or `yarn` installed.
+2. Follow the install instructions in the [frontend](./frontend/README.md) directory.

 # Documentation